 If you are unfamiliar with Age of Empires then here are the basics.
 You start of by picking a nation or civilisation from history and then guide them to prosperity through one of four victory conditions: score, domination, building a world wonder, or uncovering relics from around the map and returning them to your base.
 All of this plays out in real-time as you manage your civ, gather resources, build new structures and units, research new technology, and battle the other nations that you share the map with.

-How will Relic Entertainment change that?
 As much as fans will want the gameplay of Age of Empires 4 to stick to its roots, that would make for a very old-school RTS with limited appeal beyond hardcore fans of the series.
-We can expect a number of fresh nations in Age of Empires 4, then, which will add new bonuses and units for you to weigh up before starting a map, and possibly introduce some innovative tactics as a byproduct.
+We can, however, expect a number of fresh nations in Age of Empires 4, then, which will add new bonuses and units for you to weigh up before starting a map, and possibly introduce some innovative tactics as a byproduct.

 It is also likely that Relic Entertainment could add new gameplay features like hero units and skill trees, especially considering the success that similar systems have had in the recent Total War: Warhammer series.
 One thing has been confirmed, though, Age of Empires 4 will have game modes, another way to include series newcomers and veterans of the series.
 Isgreen speaks about choice and not having to “commit to a two hour game, but you can if you want,” and being considerate of modern sensibilities.